LightInn/IPCD/main.typ

 + #strong[Client-Side Decryption & Verification:] Upon successful download, the Smart Client performs two final actions:

-  - #emph[Integrity Verification:] The client cryptographically verifies the integrity of the received (encrypted) data by hashing it and comparing the result to the requested CID.
-This is an intrinsic security guarantee of IPFS.
+  - #emph[Integrity Verification:] The client cryptographically verifies the integrity of the received (encrypted) data by hashing it and comparing the result to the requested #gls("cid").
+This is an intrinsic security guarantee of #gls("ipfs").
   - #emph[Decryption:] The client uses the key retrieved from Hashicorp Vault to decrypt the data locally in memory, making the plaintext file available to the user.

 #figure(